gvwilson/sensibleadventures/cloudherd/cloudherd.md

-# The Cloudherd and the Tiger's Boy<br>Greg Wilson

 *Consider Cherne.
 A diamond adrift in the heavens, it measures eight thousand gallops from north to south and six thousand from east to west.
 Its single continent is surrounded on all sides by a great ocean whose outer shore, the